When it comes to eating meat, few preparations are as pleasurable as barbecue.

 1801 N. Stone Ave.

 This large restaurant also features a large menu with southwestern influences.
 The draft beer and whiskey selections are also massive.
-Hickory, applewood, and mesquite are used for the smoke.
+Pecan, applewood, and occasionally peachwood are used for the smoke.

-Favorites: Brisket, Blistered Shishito Peppers, BroJo’s “Piggy” Pastrami Sandwich
+Favorites: Beef Brisket, Blistered Shishito Peppers, BroJo’s “Piggy” Pastrami Sandwich

 For more information, visit brotherjohnsbbq.com.